sthitaprajna-mishra/lldnotes/Design Patterns/DP_4_Creational_Factory.md

 - This defines a class that encapsulates the object creation for the product.
 - This is NOT actually a design pattern; it is more of a programming idiom.
-- This is often mistaken for the Factroy pattern but it is not a REAL pattern.
+- This is often mistaken for the Factory pattern but it is not a REAL pattern.

 ```java
 public class Restaurant {